Charles Wilson, 2nd Baron Nunburnholme: World War I

-The 'Hull Pals' battalions formed a complete brigade in 31st Division, and after a short spell in Egypt they served on the Western Front from 1916 until the end of the war, as did the 2nd and 3rd Hull heavy batteries.
+The "Hull Pals" battalions formed a complete brigade in 31st Division, and after a short spell in Egypt they served on the Western Front from 1916 until the end of the war, as did the 2nd and 3rd Hull heavy batteries.
 The 11th (1st Hull) Heavy Battery had been intended for 11th (Northern) Division but was left behind for training when that formation was rushed out to Gallipoli in 1915.
-Instead, the battery was equipped with obsolescent howitzers and sent to East Africa, where it fought in a hard campaign in 1916–17.
+Instead, the battery was equipped with obsolescent howitzers and sent to East Africa, where it fought in a hard campaign in 1916–1917.

 The remaining fit men of the 1st Hull Battery returned to England on 31 January 1918.
 On 1 March the battery was reformed at Aldershot as 545th Siege Battery, RGA.
 Its Commanding Officer, Major Basil Floyd, set out to get back as many veterans of the 1st Hull Bty as he could from other RGA units where they had been posted from convalescence hospitals.
 Lord Nunburnholme, having raised the original battery in 1914, now joined it as an active officer.
 Although he ranked as an Honorary Colonel, he was commissioned as a temporary captain in the RGA on 15 May 1918.
 After completing the battery officers' course at Lydd he joined the 545th on 14 September and served as second-in-command to Major Floyd.
 Re-equipped with modern guns, the battery served with Fourth Army in the pursuit of the defeated German Army in the latter stages of the war.

 After the Armistice with Germany came into force on 11 November 1918, the TF and New Army units were progressively demobilised and sent home.
 From 17 November to the end of January 1919, Lady Nunburnholme and her Peel House VAD workers welcomed home the shiploads of returning British PoWs at Riverside Quay, Hull.
 Lord Nunburnholme was back in Hull in time to officiate for the Lord Mayor on 30 April 1919 to welcome home the cadre of the 7th (Service) Bn, East Yorkshires, before they marched to Beverley to disband.
 The cadres of the remaining battalions of the Hull Pals arrived at Hull Paragon Station on 26 May and after being inspected by Nunburnholme they marched through the city to the Guildhall and officially disbanded.

 Political career

 Wilson held the ceremonial position of Sheriff of Hull in 1899 and 1900.
 He was elected at the 1906 general election as Liberal Member of Parliament (MP) for Kingston upon Hull West, succeeding his father who had held the seat since 1885.
 Charles Sr. was ennobled as Baron Nunburnholme when he left the House of Commons.
-When he died in 1907, Charles Jr. inherited the Barony, after only a year in the House of Commons, forcing a by-election at which his younger brother Guy Greville Wilson was elected in his place.
+When he died in 1907, Charles Jr. inherited the Barony, after only a year in the House of Commons, forcing a by-election at which his younger brother Guy Wilson was elected in his place.

 Lord Nunburnholme was Lord Lieutenant of the East Riding of Yorkshire from 1908 to 1924.